caspergrl/GT-UX-UI-Dec2022-June2023/03-week/03-lesson.md

 > :briefcase: **Employer Competitive Note:** Real-world designers conduct usability tests to learn about their product.
 What do they learn?
 A lot: whether the product meets the user’s expectations, allows designers to see how successful users are with their tasks, and to catch flaws in the product.

-> :gem: **Designer Insight:** Share how you've used usability testing to understand how well it met a user's expectations.

-**Your Goal: Get the Participants to Think Aloud** Tell your students that today they'll build and test a clickable prototype.
-The testing will be very informal.
-Students will share their prototypes with a partner who will click through and verbalize their experience.
-Therefore, it is important to encourage your participants to verbalize their experience.

-> **Say:** "We'll do a deep dive on usability testing next week.
-For today it will be more ad hoc."

-> **Instructor Note:** Pause for questions.

 - **TAs,** share these links for students to explore after class:
   - [https://www.interaction-design.org/literature/article/rapid-prototyping-faking-it-until-you-make-it-in-a-ux-driven-world](https://www.interaction-design.org/literature/article/rapid-prototyping-faking-it-until-you-make-it-in-a-ux-driven-world)
   - [https://thenextweb.com/contributors/2017/09/15/13-ways-create-prototype-limited-budget/](https://thenextweb.com/contributors/2017/09/15/13-ways-create-prototype-limited-budget/)